tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   %matplotlib inline
   ```

-* Now that you have imported the `alpaca-trade-api` and it's required dependencies, we are going to list out the available, tradeable assets.
+* Now that you have imported the `alpaca-trade-api` and its required dependencies, we will list out the available, tradeable assets.

 * Use the `list_assets()` function from the `tradeapi` object to check the available stock ticker data that can be pulled from the `Alpaca` API.
 Then iterate over the data to only keep the currently tradeable assets.

   ![alpaca-list-assets](Images/alpaca-list-assets.png)

 * Create a new empty DataFrame named `asset_info_df`.
-Convert the python list of assets to a panda's series and then define a new column in your DataFrame named `symbol` with that series.
+Convert the python list of assets to a Pandas series and then define a new column in your DataFrame named `symbol` with that series.

   ![alpaca-list-assets-df](Images/alpaca-list-assets-df.png)

-* The `get_barset()` function from the `Alpaca` SDK takes in the following parameters
+* The `get_barset()` function from the `Alpaca` SDK takes in the following parameters:
   * `ticker`,

   * `timeframe`,